zombcode/cardamomo/README.md

 ##### Basics

-For instanciate the cardamomo framework in your project, you must write
+For instanciate the **cardamomo** framework in your project, you must write

 ```sh
 c := cardamomo.Instance("8000") // 8000 is the port
 ```

-at this moment your cardamomo is instanciated.
+at this moment your cardamomo are instanciated.
 When you are ready, you can do

 ```sh
 c.Run()